CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/040-review-mapping.md

 - Vocabulary – semantic model for the fields.
 You cannot change the vocabulary here.
 If you need to use another vocabulary, [reset](/integration/create-mapping#reset-mapping) the mapping and create it from scratch using the needed vocabulary.

-- Preview image – image that is displayed on the record details page.
-If your data set contains a column with base64 image string or image URL, you can select this column to be the preview of the record.
-Make sure that the image size is less than 1 MB for an optimal processing of your data.

 - Entity name – name of the records that is displayed on the search results page and on the record details page.

-- More settings – description, date created, and date modified.
-These are record properties that you can find on the search results page and on the record details page.
+- Description, date created, and date modified – record properties that you can find on the search results page and on the record details page.
 You can select which column should be used for each of these settings.

 **What is an entity origin code?**